PrefectHQ/prefect/docs/tutorial/tasks.md

 ```
 </div>

-And you should now see this task run tracked in the UI as well.
+You should also be able to see this task and its dependencies in the flow run graph in the UI.

-## Caching
+## Reuse tasking results

-Tasks support the ability to cache their return value.
-Caching allows you to efficiently reuse [results](/concepts/results/) of tasks that may be expensive to reproduce with every flow run, or reuse cached results if the inputs to a task have not changed.
+Using tasks, you can efficiently reuse task results that are expensive to reproduce with every flow run or if the inputs to a task remain unchanged.

+To enable caching:

+* Import the Prefect [`task_input_hash`](/api-ref/prefect/tasks/#prefect.tasks.task_input_hash) library.
-To enable caching, specify a `cache_key_fn` — a function that returns a cache key — on your task.
-You may optionally provide a `cache_expiration` timedelta indicating when the cache expires.
-You can define a task that is cached based on its inputs by using the Prefect [`task_input_hash`](/api-ref/prefect/tasks/#prefect.tasks.task_input_hash).
+* Specify a `cache_key_fn` function that returns a cache key — on your task.
+* Optionally provide a `cache_expiration timedelta` indicating when the cache expires.

 Let's add caching to our `get_url` task:

 ```python hl_lines="2 4 7"
 import httpx